Paul Stuart Davies

-Paul Stuart Davies (born 24 June 1982) is a British soul singer, songwriter and vocal coach, best known for his 2012 hit 'Mighty By Nature', and his work on the Northern soul and Motown scene.
+Paul Stuart Davies (born 24 June 1982) is a British soul singer, songwriter and vocal coach, best known for his community project ‘Begin2Sing’, his 2012 hit 'Mighty By Nature', and his work on the Northern soul and Motown scene.

 Early career

 Davies began performing on the North West pub and club circuit from the moment he left school in 1998.
 He studied music through Access to Music and Blackburn College before being asked to work for both, launching a career as a vocal coach.
 In 2003, Davies, along with guitarist Mark Bateson, set up Darwen School of Music (originally Elite School of Music) and in the same year received an award of excellence presented by Beatles producer Sir George Martin.